waldzellai/mcp-ui/docs/src/guide/client/resource-renderer.md

 - **External URLs** (`text/uri-list`): External applications and websites
 - **Remote DOM Resources** (`application/vnd.mcp-ui.remote-dom`): Server-generated UI components using Shopify's remote-dom

+## Metadata Integration

+The `UIResourceRenderer` automatically detects and uses metadata from resources created with the server SDK's `createUIResource()` function.
+It looks for MCP-UI specific metadata keys prefixed with `mcpui.dev/ui-` in the resource's `_meta` property:

+### Automatic Frame Sizing
+- **`mcpui.dev/ui-preferred-frame-size`**: When present, this metadata is used as the initial size for iframe-based resources, overriding any default sizing behavior.

+### Automatic Data Passing
+- **`mcpui.dev/ui-initial-render-data`**: When present, this data is automatically merged with the `iframeRenderData` prop (if provided) and passed to the iframe using the `ui-lifecycle-iframe-render-data` mechanism.

 ## Props

 ```typescript